 Series 7 Exam

 This exam consists of 250 multiple choice questions, and is given in two parts with 125 questions.
 You are given 3 hours to complete each part.
-The exam is very challenging, so make sure you do plenty of Series 7 exam prep, and be sure to work through our Series 7 practice exam along with plenty of additional practice questions.
+It is a very challenging test, so make sure you do plenty of Series 7 exam prep, and be sure to work through our Series 7 practice exam along with plenty of additional practice questions.